maj-1337/maj-1337/README.md

 ## Hi I'm Mohamed 👋

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a Cybersecurity student with a profound interest in cybersecurity and a dedication to solving complex problems.

 ## Objective